ricard1997/twod-analysis-kit/docs/source/BioPolymer2D.rst

    :align: center

    **Figure 1:** Example of radii of gyration correlation figures that can be made with method on the left and a schematic representacion of the parallel and perpendicular radii of gyrations on the right.
-Figure taken from the TOC figure of `Bosch et\.al`_ (2024).
+Figure taken from the TOC figure of `Bosch et\. al`_ (2024).

 To notice significant results, we need to select a region that is in contact with the surface as our object, e.g.